Aaron Judge hits his 61st home run, tying the six-decade-old American League record

 Judge has seemed like a candidate to break the record since the start of his career, when he hit a homer in his first-ever MLB at-bat and became the first rookie to clear 50 HRs.
 But he struggled with injuries in several seasons afterward.

-Now, at 30 years old, Judge is having a resurgence: He has more homers, more hits and more RBIs than any previous season, and his .314 batting average is his highest ever.
+Now, at 30 years old, Judge is having a resurgence: He has more homers, more hits and more RBIs than any previous season, and his batting average (.313 as of Thursday) is his highest ever.

 Judge has perhaps 26 more trips to the plate to break the record.
 The Yankees have seven games left to play before the regular season ends early next month.